yuvalmGS/gigaspaces-wiki-jekyll/xap97/custom-authentication.markdown

 Note that since `User` is `Serializable`, the `customPayload` field is automatically serialized along with the default credentials.

 {% info%}
-When a proxy sends a `UserDetails` instance to the server over the wire, it is implicitly encrypted before serialization and decrypted post deserialization.
+When a proxy sends a `UserDetails` instance to the server over the wire, it is implicitly encrypted before serialization and decrypted post de-serialization.
 This encryption is internal to GigaSpaces and is intended only to secure the transport layer.
 In addition, a custom security implementation may choose to encrypt some/all of the data in the **UserDetails** instance (For example, the default file-based security implementation hashes the user password and encrypts the file contents when persisting data to the disk).
 {%endinfo%}

 # The Client side